H.R.4847 - United States Fire Administration Reauthorization Act of 2008110th Congress (2007-2008)

 This bill has the status Passed House

 Here are the steps for Status of Legislation:

 - Passed House

-Description: Amendment demonstrated congressional support for placement of fire sprinklers in commercial buildings and also demonstrated congressional support for educational programs that raise awareness of the importance of installing fire sprinklers in residential buildings.
-Sponsor: Rep. Langevin, James R. [D-RI-2] (Offered 04/03/2008) Latest Action: 04/03/08 On agreeing to the Langevin amendment Agreed to by voice vote.
+(Sec.
+10) Expresses support for USFA recommendations regarding the adoption of fire sprinklers in commercial buildings and educational programs to raise awareness of the importance of installing fire sprinklers in residential buildings.